eclipse-tractusx/item-relationship-service/docs/adminguide.md

       enabled: true  # Set to false to disable caching
       ttl: P1D  # Time after which a cached Item is no longer valid and the real catalog is called instead
       maxCachedItems: 64000  # Maximum amount of cached catalog items
+    policies:
+      allowedNames: ID 3.0 Trace, ID 3.1 Trace, R2_Traceability

+discovery:
+  endpoint:  # EDC Discovery Service endpoint
+  mockEdcAddress:  # Map of BPNs and EDC Provider URLs - this overrides any real Discovery Service for the given BPN
+  oAuthClientId: portal  # ID of the OAuth2 client registration to use, see config spring.security.oauth2.client

+ess:
+  mockEdcResult:  # Map of BPNs and YES/NO strings - this configures the ESS mock response in case it called to investigate a BPN
+  mockRecursiveEdcAsset:  # List of BPNs for which the special, mocked notification asset should be used

 config:
   # If true, the config provided below will completely replace the configmap.